 Studies report that 50% of shoppers say that limited-time sales and promotions convinced them to make a purchase and 77% have left a store on average four times during the holiday season when they couldn’t find what they were looking for.
 Delivering an effective holiday promotional strategy is key to driving traffic and accurate inventory availability is critical to converting that traffic to revenue.
 If your forecasts are not accurate, you are risking out of stocks, unhappy customers and long-term loyalty.

 The fluidity and frequency of seasonal assortments and promotional events coupled with the high-stakes of peak season trading put even more pressure on forecast accuracy for multiple business units – from merchandising to marketing to supply chain.
-If you are attending NRF 2019 stop by and demo Oracle Retail Planning Solutions.

 As you prepare for your best season yet, here are some things to consider: